-No one today is responsible for the pain resulting from our shared past.
-But the fact remains that a grave injustice remains unresolved.
+No-one today is responsible for the pain resulting from our shared past.
+But the fact is that a grave injustice remains unresolved.
 The good news is that we all have the opportunity to become part of making things right.
 It starts with understanding that we’re all connected and recognising that we each have a part to play in creating a better future.
 Are you ready to consider your part in the story?

 - 1. United Nations Development Programme (2020) Human development report 2020: the next frontier – human development and the Anthropocene, United Nations Development Programme, accessed 15 February 2022.